NinadKarlekar/Selenium/TestNG_Framework/README.md

     - The **`@BeforeTest`** annotated method will be executed before the execution of all the test methods of available classes belonging to that folder.

 4. **AfterTest**
-    - The **`@AfterClass`** annotated method will be invoked after the execution of all the test methods of the current class.
+    - The **`@AfterTest`** annotated method will be executed after the execution of all the test methods of available classes belonging to that folder.

 5. **BeforeClass**
     - The **`@BeforeClass`** annotated method will be executed before the first method of the current class is invoked.

 6. **AfterClass**
     - The **`@AfterClass`** annotated method will be invoked after the execution of all the test methods of the current class.

 7. **BeforeMethod**
     - The **`@BeforeMethod`** annotated method will be executed **once** before each test method will run.